 AT&T’s DirectTV Now service provides subscribers with popular pay-TV networks over the internet.
 This will allow you to watch the Game of Thrones Online, along with many other HBO shows.

-While DirecTV NOW’s entry-level package is a $40 per month, it allows you to add HBO for just $5 more per month.
+While DirecTV NOW’s entry-level package is a $50 per month, it includes HBO.
 The service is available on iOS, Roku, Android, Apple TV, Amazon Fire TV, Chromecast, most modern web browsers and more.

 DIRECTV NOW currently offers a 7-day free trial.

 If you enjoyed this article, please Subscribe to our weekly newsletter.
 It goes out every week and keeps you up to date on information relevant to cord cutters.
 Subscribing will also inform you on the latest deals out there for internet, streaming, and more.